Updated: Sep 19

 The green color represents hope,

-the red color represents the blood that was shed while defending the nation, the red and green stripes have had political ties in the past.
+the red color represents the blood that was shed while defending the nation, and the red and green stripes have had political ties in the past.

 The Portuguese coat of arms features an armillary sphere that represents